 If you don’t have a coffee grinder, you probably have a food processor.
 You may have even received one like this for your wedding or Christmas.
 Don’t let it collect dust any longer and put it to use grinding your grain for fresh bread!

-High Powered Blender
+3. High Powered Blender

 As you read above, I use often use my blender multiple times per day.
 Blending protein smoothies is my favorite way to start the day.
-And I use it for my kids favorite snack, chocolate chip cookie dough hummus.
+And I use it for my kids’ favorite snack, chocolate chip cookie dough hummus.
 Even tomato soup and pancakes can be made in a blender!

-A blender like the Blendtec is quite an investment, but one I highly recommend considering it’s various uses.
+A blender like the Blendtec is quite an investment, but one I highly recommend considering its various uses.

 One thing to consider with these non-mill methods of grinding.
 These machines aren’t designed for grinding hard grain.
-If you use any of these appliances for lots of other things, you might wear out your the blades quicker than desired.
+If you use any of these appliances for lots of other things, you might wear out your blades quicker than desired.

-Tips on Freshly Ground Flour
+Tips on Making Flour

 - Measurements of flour in most recipes are referring to settled flour.
 You can prepare your flour in advance to account for this, or gently tap the measuring cups to settle the flour within the cup.